flexcompute-readthedocs/Flow360Documentation/docs/source/preprocessing/preprocessing.rst

 - AFLR3 (.ugrid).
 - CGNS (single and multi-block).

-for details of mesh formats see :ref:`here<manualMeshingFlow360Section>`.
+for details of supported mesh file formats see :ref:`here<manualMeshingFlow360Section>`.

 .. toctree::
     :maxdepth: 2